 Alaska Airlines joined the Oneworld alliance on March 31, 2021.
 Most of Alaska's current list of partners were already members of Oneworld.
 But, joining Oneworld opened up more international opportunities for members to earn and redeem miles.

 However, there's still concern that joining Oneworld will dilute Alaska's unique list of cross-alliance partnerships and redemption opportunities.
-Members of the AwardWallet community also expressed concern that Alaska will devalue elite benefits, and slowly bring the Mileage Plan program into line with Oneworld's only other North American partner, American Airlines AAdvantage.
+Members of the AwardWallet community also expressed concern that Alaska will devalue elite benefits and slowly bring the Mileage Plan program into line with Oneworld's only other North American partner: American Airlines AAdvantage.
 So far, Alaska has launched a new elite status tier but has yet to change its award charts.

-Thankfully, Alaska Mileage Plan has said that it will “strive to give at least 90 days' notice if changes are coming to any current partner awards.”
-We'll see how the partnership roles out over the coming months, and update the post with new information as it's released.
+Thankfully, Alaska Airlines Mileage Plan has said that it will “strive to give at least 90 days' notice if changes are coming to any current partner awards.”
+We'll see how the partnership continues to roll out and update the post with new information as it's released.

 Alaska Airlines' 23 current partner airlines are: